-Map 8 in Appendix A shows future condition flood hazard areas across the Lower Rio Grande River watershed, delineating the flood type for the floodplain mapped.
-Map 9 in Appendix A shows the gaps in inundation boundary mapping and the flood prone areas for the future conditions flood hazard.
+Map 8 in Appendix A shows future condition flood hazard areas across the Lower Rio Grande River watershed.
+Map 9 in Appendix A show flood hazard areas for 1 and 0.2 percent ACE by county compared to the complete area of each county in the Lower Rio Grande Planning Region.